EAnhar/SmartMethodsTraining/README.md

     console.log(transcript);
   });
   ```
-   - and to make the page in arabic i added this line .
+   - To make the page in arabic, I added this line .

    ```
   recognition.lang = 'ar';